salomaaharri/Capstone-AIML-salomaa/README.md

 #### **Data Cleanup**

 The project began with a comprehensive Kaggle dataset, which included detailed sensor readings, timestamps, and machine statuses.
-My initial steps involved (datacleanup.py):
+My initial steps involved:

 - **Timestamp Conversion**: I transformed timestamp data into a datetime format to facilitate time-series analysis.
 - **Column Removal**: I removed irrelevant columns, such as 'Unnamed: 0' and 'sensor_15', which did not contribute to the analysis.